ansysresearch/Getting-Started/InstallingDocker.md

 can use.
 Alternatively you might create your own images, with a *Dockerfile*.
 You can also download Dockerfiles from DockerHub and modify them.
 For example, [tensorflow:latest-gpu-py3-jupyter](https://hub.docker.com/layers/tensorflow/tensorflow/latest-gpu-py3-jupyter/images/sha256-901b827b19d14aa0dd79ebbd45f410ee9dbfa209f6a4db71041b5b8ae144fea5?context=explore) can be used as a base container for our machine learning projects.
 #### Containers
 A container is a runnable instance of an image.
-You can create, start, stop, move or delete a container witht he Docker API or command line interface.
+You can create, start, stop, move or delete a container with the Docker API or command line interface.
 A container can be connected to one or more networks and can have storage attached to it.
 A container is defined by its image and configuration options you provide when you create or start is.
 The container can be for different kind of shipments of the software: Development, Staging or Production.